JustinCappos/fdtables/docs/get_unused_virtual_fd.md

 Get a virtualfd mapping to put an item into the fdtable.

-This is the overwhelmingly common way to get a virtualfd and should be used essentially everywhere except in cases like dup2(), where you do actually care what fd you are assigned.
+This is the overwhelmingly common way to get a virtualfd and should be used essentially everywhere except in cases like `dup2()`, where you do actually care what fd you are assigned.

-Panics:
+# Panics
   if the cageid does not exist

-Errors:
+# Errors
   if the cage has used EMFILE virtual descriptors already, return EMFILE

-Example:
+# Example
 ```
 # use fdtables::*;
 # let cage_id = threei::TESTING_CAGEID;